gnosis/dx-tools/README.md

 # Feedback, suggestions, collaborations
 Please, let us know any typo or error in the project or documentation.

-Any idea, proposal or colaboration will be welcome.
+Any idea, proposal or collaboration will be welcome.

 Also, you are encouraged to participate in the [Gitter Channel for the DutchX](https://gitter.im/gnosis/DutchX).